Romantic Things to Do in Milford PA: 1880’s Celebrity Hideout With Poignant Relic

 WHY GO: It seems that every Hollywood star, US President and famous author visited Milford PA when Louis Fauchere, Master Chef at New York’s celebrated Delmonico’s Restaurant opened Hotel Fauchere in the 1880 as a summer escape for city-weary folk.

-Now open year round, and having earned a Relais and Chateaux designation, the Fauchere is but one reason to skip over the New York border to this Pennsylvania resort town.
-(If you’re a vegan, we give you a worthwhile option just 7 miles away).
+Now open year round, and having earned a Relais and Chateaux designation, the still-in-operation Fauchere is but one reason to skip over the New York border to this Pennsylvania resort town in the Pocono Mountains.
+But it’s not the only thing to do in Milford PA.

 View from Gray Towers Milford PA